Uma Parameswaran

-Uma Parameswaran (b.
-1938) is an Indo-Canadian writer, scholar, and literary critic.
+Uma Parameswaran (born 1938) is an Indo-Canadian writer, scholar, and literary critic.
 Her writing includes works of fiction and poetry, as well as plays and nonfiction.
 She is a retired professor of English at the University of Winnipeg.

 Early life and education

-Parameswaran was born in 1938 in Madras, India.
-She was raised in a Tamil home in Jabalpur.
+Parameswaran was born in 1938 in Madras, Madras Presidency, British India (now Chennai, Tamil Nadu, India).
+She was raised in a Tamil home in Jabalpur, a city in Central Provinces and Berar (present-day Madhya Pradesh).

-She completed her B.A. at Jabalpur University and a masters degree in journalism at Nagpur University.
-With a Fulbright grant, she completed a masters degree in creative writing at Indiana University.
+She completed her B.A. at Jabalpur University and a master's degree in journalism at Nagpur University.
+With a Fulbright grant, she completed a master's degree in creative writing at Indiana University Bloomington.
 In 1972, she completed a doctorate in English at Michigan State University.

 Career

 Parameswaran has written fiction, poetry, drama and literary criticism.
 Her poetry includes the 1973 collection Cyclic Hope, Cyclic Pain, published by the Writers Workshop in Calcutta, the 1988 collection Trishanku, and the 2002 collection Sisters at the Well.